aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/kafka-connect-debezium-tls-pg.md

 - The Apache Kafka setup does not support mutual authentication in `verify-full` SSL mode.
 However, the `verify-ca` mode is secure since the Certificate Authority (CA) is specific to the instance.
+- For CloudSQL PostgreSQL databases, ensure logical decoding and the pgoutput extension are enabled for replication compatibility.
+- As of Debezium 2.5, `wal2json` is deprecated.
+It is recommended to use `pgoutput` or `decoderbufs` for WAL output plugins.